JhunBrian/EasyML/README.md

 ## Features

-- Data preprocessing: Easily handle encoding categorical variables.
+- Data preprocessing: Easily handle encoding categorical variables and data partitioning.
 - Model training: Train various classification and regression models with just a few lines of code.
 - Model evaluation: Evaluate model performance using common metrics and visualizations.
 - This module is designed to seamlessly handle various scikit-learn models, making it flexible for handling sklearn-like model formats.